Capture the case.

 Import historical cases, maintain one continuous log, and export the record for credentialing, recertification, contract discussions, or a move between practices.

-Generic AI begins with generic context.
-UNIRA can use the cases, notes, and preferences you choose to share to make its responses more relevant to how you actually work.
+UNIRA can use the cases, notes, and preferences you choose to share to shape responses around your specialty, your history, and how you actually work.

 Answers point back to your case history and underlying numbers.